 The University will bill the appropriate paying agency for the eligible medical

-services received at the Student Health Service.
+services received at the Student Wellness and Counselling Service.
 For Newfoundfoundland and Labrador patients this will be MCP (Medicare Plan).
 It is essential that you bring your MCP card when you visit the clinic.

 Students from other Canadian provinces are required to bring their provincial medicare cards.
 PLEASE NOTE: Students from the Province of Quebec are charged directly for services rendered.
-We can only accept cash due
+We can accept cash, interac or credit card.

 International students are required at registration to enroll in a university medical insurance plan.
 The premium for the academic year is due at the time of registration.
 You might also be eligible for provincial medical care coverage called MCP (medical care plan).
 A personal medical insurance certificate will be issued by theOffice of Student Affairs and must be presented by the student each time medical or hospital services are required.
 The student must also sign a claim form for each medical or hospital service rendered.